polygonhell/KubeTool/README.md

 ## Known issues

+* Doesn't work with minikube - some cert issue
 * Only one template
 * Only supports a single project in the config
 * Only supports ClusterIP services